Nim Li Punit: Ecology

 Nim Li Punit is situated in a locale rich in forest, soil, rock and other natural resources.
 These assets, coupled with proximity to ample flowing mountain streams, provided the indigenous Maya at Nim Li Punit a resource base that allowed their civilization to thrive.
 While most of the surrounding broadleaf tropical rainforest is secondary growth, due to the disturbance of the Maya themselves, there is considerable biodiversity of trees, herbs, mammals, birds, reptiles and other life forms.
 In addition to the soils being able to support staple crops such as beans and corn, there are a diversity of herbs in the vicinity known to have been used for medicinal purposes.

 Mammals found in the area include two primate species: The Yucatán black howler monkey, Alouatta pigra and Central American spider monkey, Ateles geoffroya.
 Numerous rodents are found here including the common paca, Agouti paca.
 A variety of carnivores are present, such as the cougar Puma concolor and jaguar Panthera onca.
 Hosts of bats frequent the forest as well.

 Archaeology and excavation

-Nim Li Punit was first investigated by archaeologists from outside of Belize in 1976, through research conducted by Norman Hammond of the British Museum-Cambridge University, though site had been known to local Mayan people well before this date.
+Nim Li Punit was first investigated by archaeologists from outside of Belize in 1976, through research conducted by Norman Hammond of the British Museum-Cambridge University, though site had been known to local Maya people well before this date.
 Hammond produced the first site map and excavated a portion of the central plaza.
 Barbara McLeod of the University of Texas, Austin, then produced the first detailed analyses of stelae inscriptions.
-Richard Levanthal in 1983 bored test pits and surveyed the site as part of an overall southern Belize Mayan mapping project.
+Richard Levanthal in 1983 bored test pits and surveyed the site as part of an overall southern Belize Maya mapping project.
 In the 1990s minor excavations were conducted by the Belize Department of Archaeology under the supervision of John Morris and Juan Luis Bonor.
 In 2015, tomb excavations were conducted by the Toledo Regional Interaction Project directed by Geoffrey Braswell.
 This excavation unearthed numerous clay pots and a large jade pendant inscribed with Mayan hieroglyphs.